Revisiting the de Rham-Witt complex: The Crystalline Comparison for

 where $\widetilde{\Omega}_R$ is a coconnective $R$-complex with cohomology groups given by $\HH^i(\widetilde{\Omega}_R) \simeq \Omega^i_{R/\mathcal{O}_C}$.
 The claim now follows by extending scalars along the map $\mathcal{O}_C \to k$ (and observing that each $\Omega^i_{R/\mathcal{O}_C}$ is a locally free $R$-module, hence flat over $\mathcal{O}_C$).

-The second assertion is immediate from the first (note that there is a symmetric monoidal natural transformation $L\eta_p(K) \to K$ defined on the full subcategory of $\calD(W)$ spanned by those objects $K$ for which $k \otimes_{W}^{L} K \in \calD(k)$ is coconnective). \end{proof}
+The second assertion is immediate from the first; here we implicitly use that there is a symmetric monoidal natural transformation $L\eta_p(K) \to K$ defined on the full subcategory of $\calD(W)$ spanned by those objects $K$ for which $k \otimes_{W}^{L} K \in \calD(k)$ is coconnective, see \cite[Lemma 6.10]{BMS}. \end{proof}

 Composing the divided Frobenius $\widetilde{\varphi}_{\mathfrak{X},W}^{\sm}$ from Construction~\ref{FrobBaseChange} with the map from Lemma~\ref{AOmegaCoconn} gives a map

 of commutative algebras; we refer to this map as the {\it Frobenius} on $A\Omega_{\mathfrak{X},W}^{\sm}$.